ibm-cloud-docs/containers/cs_users.md

 <dl>
   <dt>IAM API key</dt>
-  <dd>The Identity and Access Management (IAM) API key is automatically set for a region when the first action that requires the {{site.data.keyword.containershort_notm}} admin access policy is performed.
+    <dd><p>The Identity and Access Management (IAM) API key is automatically set for a region when the first action that requires the {{site.data.keyword.containershort_notm}} admin access policy is performed.
 For example, one of your admin users creates the first cluster in the <code>us-south</code> region.
 By doing that, the IAM API key for this user is stored in the account for this region.
-The API key is used to order IBM Cloud infrastructure (SoftLayer), such as new worker nodes or VLANs. </br></br>
-When a different user performs an action in this region that requires interaction with the IBM Cloud infrastructure (SoftLayer) portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine whether sufficient permissions exist to perform that action.
-To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containershort_notm}} admin users the <strong>Super user</strong> infrastructure access policy. </br></br>You can find the current API key owner by running [<code>bx cs api-key-info</code>](cs_cli_reference.html#cs_api_key_info).
+The API key is used to order IBM Cloud infrastructure (SoftLayer), such as new worker nodes or VLANs.</p> <p>When a different user performs an action in this region that requires interaction with the IBM Cloud infrastructure (SoftLayer) portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine whether sufficient permissions exist to perform that action.
+To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containershort_notm}} admin users the <strong>Super user</strong> infrastructure access policy.</p>
+    <p>You can find the current API key owner by running [<code>bx cs api-key-info</code>](cs_cli_reference.html#cs_api_key_info).
 If you find that you need to update the API key that is stored for a region, you can do so by running the [<code>bx cs api-key-reset</code>](cs_cli_reference.html#cs_api_key_reset) command.
-This command requires the {{site.data.keyword.containershort_notm}} admin access policy and stores the API key of the user that executes this command in the account. </br></br> <strong>Note:</strong> The API key that is stored for the region might not be used if IBM Cloud infrastructure (SoftLayer) credentials were manually set by using the <code>bx cs credentials-set</code> command. </dd>
+This command requires the {{site.data.keyword.containershort_notm}} admin access policy and stores the API key of the user that executes this command in the account.</p>
+    <p><strong>Note:</strong> The API key that is stored for the region might not be used if IBM Cloud infrastructure (SoftLayer) credentials were manually set by using the <code>bx cs credentials-set</code> command.</p></dd>
   <dt>IBM Cloud infrastructure (SoftLayer) credentials via <code>bx cs credentials-set</code></dt>
-<dd>If you have an {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go account, you have access to the IBM Cloud infrastructure (SoftLayer) portfolio by default.
+    <dd><p>If you have an {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go account, you have access to the IBM Cloud infrastructure (SoftLayer) portfolio by default.
 However, you might want to use a different IBM Cloud infrastructure (SoftLayer) account that you already have to order infrastructure.
-You can link this infrastructure account to your {{site.data.keyword.Bluemix_notm}} account by using the [<code>bx cs credentials-set</code>](cs_cli_reference.html#cs_credentials_set) command. </br></br>If IBM Cloud infrastructure (SoftLayer) credentials are manually set, these credentials are used to order infrastructure, even if an IAM API key exists for the account.
-If the user whose credentials are stored does not have the required permissions to order infrastructure, then infrastructure-related actions, such as creating a cluster or reloading a worker node can fail. </br></br> To remove IBM Cloud infrastructure (SoftLayer) credentials that were manually set, you can use the [<code>bx cs credentials-unset</code>](cs_cli_reference.html#cs_credentials_unset) command.
-After the credentials are removed, the IAM API key is used to order infrastructure. </dd>
+You can link this infrastructure account to your {{site.data.keyword.Bluemix_notm}} account by using the [<code>bx cs credentials-set</code>](cs_cli_reference.html#cs_credentials_set) command.</p>
+    <p>If IBM Cloud infrastructure (SoftLayer) credentials are manually set, these credentials are used to order infrastructure, even if an IAM API key exists for the account.
+If the user whose credentials are stored does not have the required permissions to order infrastructure, then infrastructure-related actions, such as creating a cluster or reloading a worker node can fail.</p>
+    <p>To remove IBM Cloud infrastructure (SoftLayer) credentials that were manually set, you can use the [<code>bx cs credentials-unset</code>](cs_cli_reference.html#cs_credentials_unset) command.
+After the credentials are removed, the IAM API key is used to order infrastructure.</p></dd>
 </dl>

 <br />